marcoshsq/Projeto_02_Python_DSA/README.md

 <h2>About:</h2>

 This repository contains my studies of the Python language and some of its libraries.
-To guide my studies, I followed the Python Developer Roadmap developed by the [roadmap.sh](https://roadmap.sh/python).
+To guide my studies, I followed the Python Developer Roadmap, available in [roadmap.sh](https://roadmap.sh/python), until the Repo Hosting Services part.

+This repository is divided into 8 folders, the first five are related to the Python 3 Programming specialization available on Coursera.
+To complement my studies, I acquired a list of exercises from the official Python Brazil website.

+The sixth folder is about Data Structures and Algorithms, my goal is not to delve too deep into this subject here, as I intend to learn more in-depth later, but here are some concepts like: Binary Search, Linked Lists and Complexity, Binary Search Trees, Traversals and Recursion, Hash Tables and Python Dictionaries, Divide and Conquer, Graph Algorithms (BFS, DFS & Shortest Paths), etc.

 All courses and tutorials used for study will be at the end of this file, in the references section.